Instructions for the application of a trowel floor with Stucco Extra

 Stucco Extra is dyed with a coloured dough to the chosen colour.
 The colour examples you see in the colour pigments section have all been made with Stucco Veneziano.
 You will find the mixing tables to get to this shade even with the coarser plasters by following this link.
 (Click here) You can read the instructions for preparing the coloured dough below in the text.
 The white or coloured filler is applied to the prepared surface in grain strength and then dried for 12 hours.
 The material must be stirred very well beforehand and up to 1% water can be added if necessary.
 Apply so much that the plaster primer is well covered.
 It is best to use a smoothing trowel with a rigid blade.
 The consumption for the first coat is approx. 1000 grams/m².
 This layer should be allowed to dry for 12 hours.
 Now use a trowel to scrape off the surface so that there are no more scratching grains or coarse putty hits.
 Clean the surface with a vacuum cleaner.
 This coating is repeated to achieve a hard-wearing and very smooth surface.
 To do this, smooth the surface with pressure using a Venetian smoothing trowel.
 If the coating is white, the Venetian PVC trowel is recommended to avoid metal abrasion marks.
+If the surface is not smooth enough, it can be reworked with a small amount of Stucco Veneziano.
+The surface is then sanded with P400 and vacuumed.
 After drying, the coating is ready for sealing.

 3) Final coating – Sealing